WAIFS AND UNSUNG HEROES;

 that others responded to them when they appeared hurt, fragile

 and helpless.
-They usually couldn't get nurturing attention from
+They could seldom get nurturing attention from Mother,

-Mother, unless they were very sick or bleeding after
+unless they were very sick or bleeding after a fall.

 disorders senses very early, that he/she cannot consistently depend

-on someone for their care.
+on anyone for their care.
 Quite often, they'll misbehave

 to get negative attention, which helps mitigate feelings of invisibility